mblwhoi/drupal_faceted_search/README.txt

 Caution
 *******

-Faceted searches are database-intensive.
+Faceted Search is database-intensive.
 If your server can barely keep up with your traffic, this package will make things worst.
 Make sure to benchmark performance before deploying this system on a busy site.